udaykumar0515/Smart-Research-Assistant/README.md

 A revolutionary AI-powered research paper analysis platform that transforms how researchers interact with academic literature.
 Upload multiple papers, ask intelligent questions, and get comprehensive answers with proper citations and real-time updates.

-> **⚠️ Note: This is a frontend prototype/mockup demonstrating the user experience.
-All AI responses, paper processing, and backend functionality are simulated using mock data.**
+> **💡 Demo Note: This interactive demo showcases the complete user experience with simulated data to demonstrate the platform's capabilities.**

 ## 🚀 **What Makes This Special?**